Hotmoka/hotmoka/tutorial/Takamaka.md

 restrict the kind of contracts that can take part in the Ponzi scheme.
 Namely, we limit the game to contracts that implement class `takamaka.lang.PayableContract`, a subclass of `takamaka.lang.Contract` that, yes, does have a `receive()` method.
+This is not really a restriction, since the typical players of our Ponzi contract are externally owned accounts and all externally owned contracts are `PayableContract`s.

-This requires small changes to our `SimplePonzi.java` class:
+Let us hence apply the following small changes to our `SimplePonzi.java` class:

+1. the type of `currentInvestment` must be restricted to `PayableContract`;
+2. the `invest()` method must be an entry for `PayableContract`s only;
+3. the return value of `caller()` must be cast to `PayableContract`, which is safe thanks to point 2 above.

+The result is the following:

 ```java
 package takamaka.tests.ponzi;